The Best Free Heart Rate Overlay for Streamers & Gamers — HypeRate Desktop

 - Polar

 If the HypeRate app on your phone shows a BPM, HypeRate Desktop can display it.
-No additional software or drivers needed.
+And if you own a standard BLE chest strap, you don't need the HypeRate app at all.

 Free to Download — No Account Required